 Take a leaf out of the Botanic Gardens’ winter crop for the Little Sprouts Kitchen Garden, which includes beetroot, broad bean, broccoli, coriander, cabbage, celery, fennel, kohlrabi, lettuce, parsnip, snow and sugar snaps peas, silverbeet, swede, spring onion and turnip.

-A more even balanced nitrogen, phosphorus and potassium fertiliser will help repair damaged areas by promoting new growth, but will also importantly promote new root growth before soil temperatures drop, giving your lawn a head-start for next spring.
+A more evenly balanced nitrogen, phosphorus and potassium fertiliser will help repair damaged areas by promoting new growth.
+It will also promote new root growth before soil temperatures drop, giving your lawn a head-start for next spring.

 Earthworms are a sign your soil is fertile.
 When you add organic matter such as leaves and cow manure to your garden soil, you'll attract earthworms, so there's no need to add more to your garden.

 The worms you’ve attracted with organic matter will add nutrients from their castings, and make tunnels.

 Check for borer damage on all deciduous trees, paying attention to the trunk at soil level.
 It‘s easier to check when trees are dormant and bare.

 This time of year produces a lot of leaf matter – why not use this to start a compost of leaves?

 Traditionally, ‘oak leaf mould’ was an integral part of potting mixes, but more recently it has been replaced by ‘coir’, which comes from the husk of a coconut, or pulverized well-composted pine bark.